Q: Why take the CISLA challenge?

-Q: What is the difference between my CISLA advisor and my major adviser?
+Q: What is the difference between my CISLA adviser and my major adviser?

 Your CISLA adviser is assigned to help you with the application process.
-After you are admitted, you will not need to use the CISLA advisor.
-Talk to your faculty advisor for changes in your proposal to see if it is feasible, and then to CISLA's Director to confirm that the changes are acceptable.
+After you are admitted, you will not need to use the CISLA adviser.
+Talk to your faculty adviser for changes in your proposal to see if it is feasible, and then to CISLA's Director to confirm that the changes are acceptable.

 Q: Do I have to get written recommendations from the faculty that I have named?

 No, we will call them on the phone for your recommendation.
 You should just let them know that you have applied to CISLA and that your CISLA adviser will be contacting them for a recommendation.